JosSebastian/Project_2024_G24/Report.md

 #### Conclusion
 In conclusion, we see that bitonic sort has diminishing returns as we increase process count, but still provides a significant decrease in time per rank as we increase process count.
 We also see that the overhead of parallelization increases as we increase input size, but that the benefits of parallelization still outweigh the costs.
-We also see that the initial sorting of the input data does not have a significant effect on the overall performance of the program, and that the communication overhead of the program increases as we increase process count and input size, but that increasing process count increases MPI_Barrier time and increasing input size increases sending and receiving time.
+Additionally, the initial sorting of the input data does not have a significant effect on the overall performance of the program.
+The communication overhead of the program increases as we increase process count and input size, but increasing process count increases MPI_Barrier time and increasing input size increases sending and receiving time.

 ## 5. Presentation
 Plots for the presentation should be as follows: